Frequently Asked Questions

 No. The college or a representative of the Honors College will contact you to arrange an interview.
 Not all applicants are guaranteed an interview.

-If I want guaranteed admission into the College of Medicine, can I major in any undergraduate program (besides pre-medicine)?
+If I want guaranteed admission into the College of Medicine, can I major in an undergraduate program other than pre-medicine?

 I heard that the College of Medicine has more than one campus and that if I am admitted, I may be assigned to a campus other than Chicago?

-All admitted GPPA Medicine students will be assigned to one of the College of Medicine’s four campuses at the time of admission to GPPA Medicine.
-The College of Medicine has campuses in Chicago, Peoria, Rockford, and Urbana-Champaign.
-The assignment is made randomly at the time of admission to GPPA so that each applicant is informed from the time they begin as freshmen.
+All admitted GPPA Medicine students will be assigned to one of the College of Medicine’s three campuses at the time of admission to GPPA Medicine.
+The College of Medicine has campuses in Chicago, Peoria, and Rockford.
+The assignment is made randomly at the time of admission to GPPA so each applicant is informed from the time they begin at UIC.
 Please visit the COLLEGE OF MEDICINE WEBSITE to discover more about each of the campuses.